 Climbing Denali is a serious undertaking!
 So your program training to climb Denali must also be a serious undertaking.
 There are some mountains you should consider before evening thinking of stepping foot on Denali.
 Check out our upcoming trips.

 Besides spending long hours travelling the glacier and gaining altitude while carrying a heavy pack and pulling a sled, it is hard work setting up camp, shoveling tent platforms, and building snow walls.
 The more physically prepared you are for this workload; the better becomes your chance of success on the mountain.

 How Long Should you be Training

 Obviously you will have previous training and experience before Denali.
 The training program we describe here is designed to get you fit and strong within a six-month period.
-This assumes that you already have a basic level of fitness (you should be used to about 3-4 hours of exercise per week), some prior mountaineering experience, and have done long hikes with heavy boots and a pack.
+This assumes that you already have a basic level of fitness (you should be used to about 10-14 hours of exercise per week), some prior mountaineering experience, and have done long hikes with heavy boots and a pack.

 To achieve this adaptation, both specific (simulating the climbing on Denali) and non-specific (general endurance work-outs such as running, biking, cross-country skiing) training methods are used.
 Our structured training program is split up into macro-cycles of 1-month sections incorporating workouts of endurance, intensity, conditioning, and rest.

 Now your breathing hard!
 Think about climbing a steep section of the glacier with a heavy pack in deep snow… You’ll work up to doing these workouts later in the schedule.

 Conditioning or strength training is an important part of your preparation!
 Your goal is to be light, lean and strong for a Denali expedition.
 A strong body, especially a strong core, is necessary for all sorts of things, such as carrying a heavy pack, building camp, and carrying your loads back down the mountain.

 Take Some Rest